weburnett/abstract_doi_finder/README.md

     - For example: The user inputs '1,2,3' which would run on the first sheet, the second sheet, and the third.
     - But the program will use the indices 0, 1, and 2 to run on the specified sheets.
     - Therefore, it is important to not use 0, as this was done for user convencience.
+4. The program attempts to not override your data.
+If you have data in existing cells for both the abstract and DOI, it will not overwrite your data.
+    - However, if even one of them is missing, the program will search PubMed for the abstract and DOI, then overwrite the data.

 ## How-to Compile and Execute